visrut7/wizardsurvey.fun/README.md

 - **MongoDB**: I chose MongoDB as the database due to its flexibility and user-friendliness for now it seems like a good fit for the project.
 - [Next.js](https://nextjs.org/) with [DaisyUI](https://daisyui.com/) for the frontend.
 - I am using [Mongoku](https://github.com/huggingface/Mongoku) to view the database state.

+## Features

+- [x] Ability to create a survey manually.
+- [ ] Ability to create a survey using OpenAI
+- [x] Ability to share the survey with a link.
+- [ ] Ability to submit survey responses.
+- [ ] Ability to view survey analytics.
+- [ ] Ability to export survey responses as CSV.
+- [ ] Ability to view survey responses as a chart.